TL-B language

 !merkle_proof#03 {X:Type} virtual_hash:bits256 depth:uint16 virtual_root:^X = MERKLE_PROOF X;

-This technic allow codegen code to mark SPECIAL
+This technique allows code generation to mark SPECIAL

-Several instances for one type without constructor uniqueness tag check
+Multiple instances of the same type without constructor uniqueness tag check

-It's allowed to create several instances of one type depending only on type parameters.
-In this way of definition constructor tag unique check will not be applied.
+It is permitted to create multiple instances of the same type, provided only the type parameters differ.
+In this case, the constructor tag uniqueness check will not be applied.

 _ = A 1;